sentenial/developer-docs/pages/prodInstantPayments/ip_whconfiguration.md

 ---
 title: Webhooks Configuration
-keywords: Webhooks Configuration
+keywords: Webhooks Configuration Instant Payments
 summary: "Details are provided in this section on setting up your Webhook Endpoint and listening for events"
-sidebar: np_sidebar
+sidebar: ip_sidebar
-permalink: np_whconfiguration.html
+permalink: ip_whconfiguration.html
-folder: prodNuapay
+folder: prodInstantPayments
 ---

 ## Overview Setup

+{% include note.html content="Webhook configuration may be managed by the Sentenial Customer Support staff on your behalf.
+Please discuss your requirements with your Account Manager." %}

 To set up Webhooks you will need to: